mozilla/application-services/docs/design/components-strategy.md

 ### Now: Sync is starting to streamline its components
-Currently, we are in the process of migrating many of the sync implementation to use our Rust Component strategy.
-Fenix primarily uses our Rust Components and iOS has some integrated as well.
-Additionally, Firefox Desktop also uses one Rust component (Web Extension Storage).
+We have updated much of our sync implementation to use our Rust Components strategy on mobile.
+Additionally, Firefox Desktop also uses two Rust components (Tabs and Web Extension Storage).

 The Rust components not only unify the different implementations of sync, they also provide a convenient local storage for the apps.
 In other words, the apps can use the components for storage, with or without syncing to the server.